raspberrypilearning/explorer-hat-buggy/worksheet.md

 1. Could you add pictures (e.g. arrows) to the buttons to show what they do, instead of words?
 Use the [documentation](https://lawsie.github.io/guizero/pushbutton/) to help you.

 1. Could you lay out the buttons in a better way?
-There is the option for a [grid layout in guizero](https://lawsie.github.io/guizero/box/) that you could use
+There is the option for a [grid layout in guizero](https://lawsie.github.io/guizero/box/) that you could use.